tetracorp/k240/docs/_posts/2018-06-19-3-ax-zilanths.md

 : A slower 15 Armor ship with a Photon Cannon (8 damage).
 The weakest ship.
 The Ax'Zilanths and Rigellians are the only two species with a slow scout ship like this.
 The only small Ax'Zilanth ship without a Warp Generator.
+Each colony sends a scoutship every 130 days, the slowest of any alien.

 Ship $40 "Light Bomber"
 : A slower 50 Armor ship with a Warp Generator, Plasma Cannon (5 damage), Chaos